 PROCESSING – Wright Air Service, Inc. shall make eligible refunds according to the original form of payment, when possible.
 All refunds shall be processed no later than seven (7) days from the date the refund request is received.

-UNACCOMPANIED MINOR CHILDREN - Wright Air Service, Inc. will not accept unaccompanied children less than seven (7) years of age.
-Children under the age of seven (7) need to be accompanied by an adult traveling to and from the same from the same airports as the child.
+UNACCOMPANIED MINOR CHILDREN - Wright Air Service, Inc. will not accept unaccompanied children age seven (7) and younger; children in this age group need to be accompanied by an adult traveling to and from the same airports as the child.
 For children 8-11 years old, an adult escort is recommended by not mandatory; however, approval for unaccompanied travel is subject to Customer Service Representative and the pilot for that flight.